Viktor Bout: U.S. prosecution and conviction

 Russia's Ministry of Foreign Affairs issued a statement denouncing Bout's sentence as "a political order".
 During the trial, Bout's lawyers implied that he was a political prisoner.
 Bout's wife Alla said shortly afterwards that the judge conducted the trial in a proper way.
 Bout claimed that if the same standards were applied to everyone, all American gun shop owners "who are sending arms and ending up killing Americans" would be in prison.

 In June 2013, a co-conspirator of Bout's, U.S-Syrian citizen Richard Ammar Chichakli, was extradited to New York on charges that he conspired to buy aircraft in violation of economic sanctions.

 In September 2013, the 2nd U.S. Circuit Court of Appeals in New York upheld Bout's conviction, after rejecting his contention that he had been the victim of a vindictive prosecution and that there was no legitimate law enforcement reason to prosecute him.

 In 2014, former U.S. Attorney General John Ashcroft's law firm represented Bout, seeking a new trial to overturn his conviction.
 As of 2022, Bout had been scheduled for release in August 2029.

+It was revealed in June 2024 that Bout's legal fees had been paid by Pravfond, a Kremlin linked fund.